PeterBourgonje/projan-disco/README.md

 ]
 ```

-# Reproduce Main Result
+# Evaluation

-To reproduce the results from Table 2, follow these steps and set the `PATH` according to your repository.
-Clone the official [sharedtask2023 repo](https://github.com/disrpt/sharedtask2023) to get evaluation scirpt.
+The following sections describe how to reproduce the results from our paper.

+Clone the official [sharedtask2023 repository](https://github.com/disrpt/sharedtask2023) to get the data and [evaluation script](https://github.com/disrpt/sharedtask2023/blob/main/utils/seg_eval.py).
+Note that some corpora are behind LDC paywall, and the [process_underscores.py](https://github.com/disrpt/sharedtask2023/blob/main/utils/process_underscores.py) script will need to be run in order to insert the actual tokens.
+Set the `PATH` according to where you cloned the shared task repository on your machine.

 ### Corpora

-The table displays seven corpora used in Table 2:
+In our paper, we include the following seven corpora:

 | Corpus          | Language   |
 | --------------- | ---------- |